benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Data Structures
 =============================

-Discrete Dataset Iterators
+Temporal Signal Iterators
 --------------------------

-PyTorch Geometric Tenporal offers data iterators for discrete time datasets which contain the temporal snapshots.
-There are two types of discrete time data iterators:
+PyTorch Geometric Tenporal offers data iterators for constant time difference spatio-temporal datasets which contain the temporal snapshots.
+There are two types of constant time difference data iterators:

-- ``StaticGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **static** graph.
+- ``StaticGraphTemporalSignal`` - Is designed for constant time difference spatio-temporal signals defined on a **static** graph.
-- ``DynamicGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **dynamic** graph.
+- ``DynamicGraphTemporalSignal`` - Is designed for constant time difference spatio-temporal signals defined on a **dynamic** graph.

 Static Graphs with Discrete Signal